TITLE 23: EDUCATION AND CULTURAL RESOURCES

 a) General

-1) Each school district, or the cooperative entity of which it is a member, shall employ sufficient professional and noncertified personnel to deliver and supervise the full continuum of special education and related services needed by the eligible students who reside in the district.
+1) Each school district, or the special education cooperative of which it is a member, shall employ sufficient professional personnel and personnel not holding Illinois educator licensure to deliver and supervise the full continuum of special education and related services needed by the eligible students who reside in the district or districts served by the cooperative.
 The number and types of personnel employed shall be based on students' need rather than administrative convenience.

-2) Each district or cooperative entity shall periodically submit to the State Board of Education, on forms supplied by the State Board, the roster of the individuals who will be or are providing special education or related services.
-The State Board may request any additional documentation needed in order to verify that each individual holds the qualifications that are required for his or her assignments.
+2) Each school district or special education cooperative shall periodically submit to the State Board of Education, on forms supplied by the State Board, the roster of the individuals who will be or are providing special education or related services.
+The State Board may request any additional documentation needed in order to verify that each individual holds the qualifications that are required for the individual's assignments.

-4) Each district or cooperative entity shall develop and implement a comprehensive personnel development program for all personnel involved with the education of children with disabilities.
+3) Each school district or special education cooperative shall develop and implement a comprehensive personnel development program for all personnel involved with the education of children with disabilities.

 b) Professional Instructional Personnel

-Each individual employed in a professional instructional capacity shall hold either:
+Each individual employed in a professional instructional capacity shall:

-1) a valid special certificate and the qualifications required for the teaching area pursuant to 23 Ill.
+1) hold a valid professional educator license endorsed for the grade range to be served and meet the qualifications required for the teaching area pursuant to 23 Ill.
 Adm.
-Code 25.40 and 25.43; or
+Code 25.43; or

-2) another valid teaching certificate and approval issued by the State Board of Education specific to the area of responsibility (see Section 226.810 of this Part).
+2) hold a valid professional educator license endorsed in another teaching area and approval issued by the State Board of Education specific to the area of responsibility (see Section 226.810);

-c) An individual assigned as a vocational coordinator shall be required to hold approval for this position, which shall be granted provided that the individual submits an application demonstrating that he or she:
+c) An individual assigned as a career and technical coordinator shall be required to hold an approval or endorsement for this position, which shall be granted provided that the individual submits an application demonstrating that the individual:

 1) has two years' teaching experience;

-3) has completed at least 16 semester hours of college coursework, which shall at least include each of the areas identified in subsections (c)(3)(A) through (D) and may include one or more of the areas identified in subsections (c)(3)(E) through (I) of this Section:
+3) has completed at least 16 semester hours of college coursework, which shall at least include each of the areas identified in subsections (c)(3)(A) through (D) and may include one or more of the areas identified in subsections (c)(3)(E) through (H):

 A) Survey of the exceptional child;

-d) An individual assigned as a teacher coordinator shall be required to hold approval for this position, which shall be granted provided that the individual submits an application demonstrating that he or she:
+d) An individual assigned as a teacher coordinator shall be required to hold approval or endorsement for this position, which shall be granted provided that the individual submits an application demonstrating that the individual:

-2) has completed a course in vocational programming for students with disabilities; and
+2) has completed a course in career and technical programming for students with disabilities; and

-3) has at least one year's work experience outside the field of education or has completed at least one course in either guidance and counseling or vocational and technical education.
+3) has at least one year's work experience outside the field of education or has completed at least one course in either guidance and counseling or career and technical education.

-Professional staff otherwise qualified pursuant to this Section shall be considered "qualified bilingual specialists" if they meet the applicable requirements set forth in this subsection (f).
+Professional staff otherwise qualified pursuant to this Section shall be considered "qualified bilingual specialists" if they meet the applicable requirements set forth in this subsection (e).

-1) A holder of a special certificate endorsed in the area of responsibility pursuant to 23 Ill.
+1) A holder of a valid professional educator license with an endorsement in the area of responsibility issued pursuant to 23 Ill.
 Adm.
-Code 25.40 or 25.43 shall successfully complete a language examination in the non-English language of instruction and shall have completed coursework covering:
+Code 25.43 shall successfully complete a language examination in the non-English language of instruction and shall have completed coursework covering:

 A) Psychological/educational assessment of students with disabilities who have limited English proficiency;